Diggs, Bills hand Rodgers, Packers 4th straight loss, 27-17

 The loss ended Rodgers’ streak of 13 straight wins in prime-time outings, which had been the longest in the NFL since 1970. … The Packers fell to 0-7 in road games against the Bills. … Diggs, who spent his first five NFL seasons with the Packers’ NFC North rival Minnesota Vikings, became the first player to score a touchdown in eight consecutive games against Green Bay.
 Randy Moss scored for the Vikings in seven straight meetings with the Packers.

-Bills: S Jordan Poyer was ruled out in the fourth quarter with an elbow injury..
+Bills: Bills S Jordan Poyer was ruled out in the fourth quarter with an elbow injury.
+Buffalo returned mostly healthy following its bye week, with starting right tackle Spencer Brown (ankle) the only starter not able to play.

 UP NEXT